erikvandeursen/erikvandeursen.github.io/src/content/post/component-testing-jsx-components.md

 tags: ["react", "test", "toc"]
 ---

 Component testing in React JSX involves testing individual components in isolation to ensure they render correctly and behave as expected.
-Here's a good strategy for component testing: Component testing is crucial for ensuring the reliability and functionality of React JSX components.
-Here's a good strategy for component testing:
+Here are some tips to help you get started:

 # Choose Testing Framework